pnp/pnpjs/docs/sp/profiles.md

 ## Is one user following another

 Indicates whether the first user is following the second user.
-Accepts the account name of the user who might be following the followee.
+First parameter is the account name of the user who might be following the followee.
-Accepts the account name of the user who might be followed by the follower.
+Second parameter is the account name of the user who might be followed by the follower.

 ```typescript
 isFollowing(follower: string, followee: string): Promise<boolean>